Akash-1gif/Akash-1gif/README.md

 ### Context: This developer has screwn up his mental peace and presence of mind while pursuing his Master's degree which would soon turn out to be useless
 <h1 align="center">Hello...
 My name is Akash and I know that no one cares about this section</h1>

-<p> Something about this * DEAD * user: </p>
+<p> Some stuff about this * DEAD * user: </p>

 - A messed up evil genius who was capable of achieving the impossible

-- An ENTJ by birth, but due to societal pressure and factual world: this kid grew up to become an ISFP (or ISFJ, who sucks)
+- An ENTJ (INTJ to be precise) by birth, but due to societal pressure and the factual world: this kid grew up to become an ISFP (or ISFJ, who sucks)

-- Need to push my superior projects, but due to my shitty comments, I held them back (TBH no one would actually care about them as I left programming and life which was meant to be lived happily (Although it involves some serious ML, AI and Mathematical tasks))
+I need to push my superior projects, but due to my unconventional comments, I held them back (TBH no one would care about them as I left programming and life which was meant to be lived happily (Although it involves some serious ML, AI and Mathematical tasks)

-- Due to GDPR compliances, I wish to protect my data (TBH I don't like to share my contact information as I'm not interested to interact with anyone regarding anything.
-But yes, you can invite me to play NFS, Fall Guys and Asserto Corsa.
-Would get into Forza Horizon 5 soon)
+- Due to GDPR compliances, I wish to protect my data (TBH I don't like sharing my contact information as I'm not interested in interacting with anyone regarding anything.
+I'm done with people and I don't want anyone new in my life).
+But yes, you can invite me to play NFS, Fall Guys, and Asserto Corsa.
+I have shared my Steam account link.
+Would get into Forza Horizon 5 soon - if I could survive today

 ### Contact Info:
 - Facebook: Deleted
 - Discord: Account and Server deleted
-- Reddit: Banned
+- Reddit: Banned (I owe you respect here)
 - Instagram: 404
 - Snapchat: 404
 - Linkedin: Stay away from me (you professional slave)